 These early versions contain the factoid that the creature went on to kill local children.

 Then there’s the gossipy political variation from the colonial era.
 Though not as fantastical as previous versions, it does involve founding father Ben Franklin and his rival, Titan Leeds.
 It is theorized that an ongoing dispute between Franklin and Leeds escalated into a version of the Leeds/Jersey Devil tale.
-Franklin’s Poor Richard’s Almanac was in competition with Leed’s own almanac.
+Benjamin Franklin’s Poor Richard’s Almanac was in competition with Leed’s own almanac.